suranjanabasu/spring-vault-example/README.md

 *We are all set to connect to the database through vault without having to hardcode any user details in application.yml

-None of the above setup will be required when you have running instances of mysql or vault that you need to connect to.
+None of the above setup will be required when you have a running instances of mysql or vault that you need to connect to.
 The above setup is to get these services up locally

 Things to note:
 spring-cloud uses bootstrap.yml.